City Brewing Company

-City Brewing Company (also known as City Brewery) is a large brewery located in La Crosse, Wisconsin, USA.
-It is the former flagship facility of the Heileman Brewery, and can brew up to 7 million barrels of beer a year.
-Its twin-stream brewhouse can manage 16 brews of 1,100 barrels per day at the same time.
+City Brewing Company, Inc. (also known as City Brewery), is a brewery with locations in La Crosse, Wisconsin; Irwindale, California; Memphis, Tennessee; and Latrobe, Pennsylvania, USA.

+The La Crosse location was the flagship facility of the former Heileman Brewery, and can brew up to 7 million barrels of beer a year.
+Its twin-stream brewhouse can simultaneously manage 16 separate brews yielding a total of 1,100 barrels per day.

 History

 In 1999 the old G. Heileman Brewing Company's former brewery buildings in La Crosse were bought by a group of investors who founded the City Brewing Company.

 This brought the brewing facility back in name only to 1858 when German immigrants John Gund and Gottlieb Heileman originally founded the G.Heileman Brewing Company in La Crosse.

 In September 2006, the company agreed to purchase the Latrobe Brewery in Latrobe, Pennsylvania, former makers of Rolling Rock.
 The new City Brewery Latrobe entered into an agreement with Boston Beer Company in April 2007, and began producing that company's Samuel Adams beer that spring.
 In March 2011, the company bought a brewery in Memphis, Tennessee, originally built by Schlitz in 1971 and later owned by Coors for $30 million.